kingzamzon/docs/docs/support/faq.md

 ### 2. How to allow permitted users to execute only specific LitActions?

-Assign the PKP to itself as we don’t want the PKP owner to arbitrarily change the functioning of the LitAction.
-Use the PKPHelper.`mintNextAndAddAuthMethods()` for that & to initially setup allow only specific IPFS CIDs to execute.
+Assign the PKP to itself as we don't want the PKP owner to arbitrarily change the functioning of the LitAction.
+Use the PKPHelper.`mintNextAndAddAuthMethods()` for that & to initially set up allowing only specific IPFS CIDs to execute.

 But anyone can now call these LitActions, so how should one add a permitted list of users?
-We can store the permitted list of users, either on-chain or the LitAction, can fetch it from there or put that in the LitAction itself and use `conditional-signing` to check whether the provided AuthSig is permitted to execute the LitAction.
+We can store the permitted list of users, either on-chain or the LitAction can fetch it from there or put that in the LitAction itself and use `conditional-signing` to check whether the provided AuthSig is permitted to execute the LitAction.
 Learn more [here](../sdk/serverless-signing/conditional-signing.md).

 ### 3. But I want to upgrade the permitted lit-actions/users?

-Since the PKP is assigned to itself in the setup stage as described above, we can’t directly permit any new users/LitActions.
+Since the PKP is assigned to itself in the setup stage as described above, we can't directly permit any new users/LitActions.
 Thus we have to lay down the upgrade logic in the LitAction itself.
 We can have an admin user that can satisfy the update AuthSig check & upgrade the LitAction to a new IPFS CID which will have the new permitted addresses/code.

 ### 4. I want to create multiple different AuthSigs but don't want my users to sign multiple times?

-Firstly, if you are using Lit in a browser, the AuthSig is stored in its local storage so you don’t need to sign multiple times as the stored AuthSig will be used subsequently.
-This design pattern is specifically applicable to when you want to sign different SIWE resources or messages which is generally required in [Custom Contract Calls](../sdk/access-control/evm/custom-contract-calls.md).
+Firstly, if you are using Lit in a browser, the AuthSig is stored in its local storage so you don't need to sign multiple times as the stored AuthSig will be used subsequently.
+This design pattern is specifically applicable when you want to sign different SIWE resources or messages, which is generally required in [Custom Contract Calls](../sdk/access-control/evm/custom-contract-calls.md).

-For different resources you’ll be required to sign each time since the signed message is different.
+For different resources, you'll be required to sign each time since the signed message is different.
 One way to get around this is to use a PKP to do the signing for you.
 This is how it works: The user owns a PKP & uses it to sign a message in a LitAction with `Lit.Actions.signEcdsa()`.
 Then return all the sigShares from the LitAction to the app.
 Here the user can loop through & craft AuthSigs for each returned sigShare and process the required access control operation like decryption.
 Another way is to return the crafted AuthSigs from the LitActions directly.

 ### 5. Out of the above two approaches, which one is preferred?

 A key point to note here is that the LitAction can execute only for 60 seconds after which it times out.
 Hence it makes sense to reduce complexity in the LitActions code.
-Also if you want to create a lot of AuthSigs process those in batches.
+Also, if you want to create a lot of AuthSigs, process those in batches.
 This will require multiple calls to execute the LitAction.
 You may also parallelize these promises using a package like [p-queue](https://www.npmjs.com/package/p-queue).

 <br />